 Never underestimate the mountains, especially in winter.
 Hazards can also hide underneath the snow!
 I can’t begin to count the number of times I’ve walked through seemingly safe snow only to hit or scrap my tibia bone against a sharp stone.
 It is only a great deal of luck that has saved me from breaking my leg.
 My tip is to read the terrain carefully.
 Take your time, go slower than usual and look ahead at where you’re putting your feet.

 I’d also recommend always carrying a backpack containing extra clothing.
-As a minimum I’d pack: windbreaker with hood, wind pants, extra insulation jacket (down/Primaloft), wind gloves, headtorch, map and compass, some supplies of food, extra gloves, thick hat and wind bag/emergency blanket.
+As a minimum I’d pack: windbreaker with hood, wind pants, extra insulation jacket, wind gloves, headtorch, map and compass, some supplies of food, extra mitts, thick hat and wind bag/emergency blanket.
 It sounds a lot I know, but it could save your life.
 And with so much lightweight equipment on the market today there’s every chance your backpack won’t be sitting too heavily on your shoulders.

 If you are moving in an area with a risk of avalanches, then you should also add an avalanche beacon, shovel and probe to your backpack.
 You can just as easily trigger avalanches while running as you can when skiing.
 The best tip I can give is to study the weather forecast throughout the winter.
 In Norway we have an online updated avalanche warning.
 Hopefully you have something like this in your area too.